KOTOR-Community-Portal/mod-builds/mod_builds/faq.md

 ### A:

-Ask me, either in the thread, Discord, or via PM.
-Link me to the mod and I'll take a glance at it and see what I can find out.
+Ask me, either in the Discord or on the Nexus/Steam guide of your chosen build.
+Link me to the mod(s) in question and I'll take a glance at it and see what I can find out.
 There are quite a few mods that are incompatible with these builds, and if it's one of them I'll let you know.
 If I either don't know of it or don't use it personally but think it will work, I'll tell you where in the install order I think you should put it, but be aware that it'll only be an educated guess and you might run into trouble.